davidgatti/my-development-setup/04_virtual_box/README.md

 # My Virtual Box

-Probably you won’t be surprised if I tell you that I don’t run code from my main operating system, which in my case is macOS.
-All the code is being run from a Debian, which is inside a Virtual Box installation.
-This way I keep my main system clean of any servers and weird things that I might have to install for development.
+You probably wouldn’t be surprised to hear that I don’t run code from my main operating system, which in my case is macOS.
+All of the code is run from Debian, which is inside a Virtual Box installation.
+This allows me to keep my main system clean of any servers and weird things that I might have to install for development.

-Inside Debian I also use Docker for further organization.
-In the beginning I tried to code my apps inside Docker but after few months of doing that I came to the conclusion that the benefit is minimal and the overhead of doing small changes etc was to much for the befits, so I decided to drop Docker for this particular scenario, and keep it to run servers like SQL type apps, Redis and other things.
-This way I can have multiple versions for testing in a very simple to manage way.
+Inside Debian, I use Docker for further organization.
+In the beginning, I tried to code my apps inside Docker.
+But, after few months, I came to the conclusion that the benefit was minimal and the overhead involved in making small changes was too much, so I decided to drop Docker for this particular scenario, but keep it to run servers like SQL-type apps, Redis, and other things.
+This way, I can have multiple versions for testing in a very easy-to-manage way.

-# Virtualization within macOS instead of VirtualBox.
+# Virtualization within macOS, rather than VirtualBox

-Yes VirtualBox is a big beast, and one big downside is that it takes 7GB of space on my SSD (this is the size of my virtual hard drive) despite me using early 1/3 of that.
-But this to me is a hit that I can take.
-With VBox I basically have a box, where if I want to get rid of I just need to delete one file, the disk image file.
-I don’t have to worry about small files trickling here and there.
-Everything is in the Box so my host system has nothing unnecessary.
+Yes, VirtualBox is a big beast, and one big downside of that is that it takes up 7GB of space on my SSD (this is the size of my virtual hard drive), although I've used nearly 1/3 of that.
+To me, this is a hit that I can take.
+With VBox, I basically have a box from which I can just delete one file and I’m back to a clean system.

-In addition with Virtual Box I can mimmic a real server however I want thanks to the infinite network configuration possibilities that VB has.
-You can do whatever crazy thing will pop in your head, without disrupting any installation - which I love.
+In addition, Virtual Box allows me to mimic a real server in any way I like, thanks to its infinite network configuration possibilities.
+You can do whatever crazy thing pops into your head, without disrupting any installation, which I love.

-No to mention, If I kill my Virtual Box, nothing is running on my host machine - completely nothing, zero nada.
-So whenever I want to make sure my battery will last as long as possible I just shot down Virtual Box and I know there is nothing elese running, and this to me is the biggest thing that I like about this setup.
+Also, if I kill my Virtual Box, nothing runs on my host machine - absolutely nothing, zero, nada.
+So, when I want to be sure that my battery will last as long as possible, I just shoot down Virtual Box.

 ## How to connect to Virtual Box

-At first what I was doing was, using the NAT Network option so VB basically was part of the localhost address space, so to reach let say Redis you could just use `redis://localhost:6379` from the host machine, but the Virtual Box would forward the request inside Debina.
-This way no matter if you were connected to a network or not I was able to connect to my VB with no problems.
+At first, I was using the NAT Network option, so VB was basically part of the localhost address space.
+For example, to reach Redis, you could just use `redis://localhost:6379` from the host machine, but the Virtual Box would forward the request inside Debina.
+This way, I was able to connect to my VB whether I was connected to a network or not.

-But when I decided to use a reverse proxy like Nginx, it became clear that I won't be able to use this setup, because I was unable to use port 80. macOS won’t allow it and change this behavior would decrease security of my system.
-At first I used port 8080 so I would have to type `http://google.loc:8080`, but this approach was so unclean, that I decided to find a better solution.
+But when I decided to use a reverse proxy like Nginx, it became clear that I wouldn't be able to use this setup, because I was unable to use port 80. macOS won’t allow it, and to change this behavior would decrease system security.
+At first, I used port 8080, so I would have to type `http://example.loc:8080`, but this approach was so unclean that I decided to find a better solution.

-Thankfully you can configure VirtualBox to have a fixed IP no matter the network you connect to.
-Because if you were to use the “Bridge Adapter” option, yes the running system would get an IP from your home router, but then if you were to go to a different network your VB system would get a different IP, meaning you would have to change for example your `/etc/hosts` file each time.
+Thankfully, you can configure VirtualBox to have a fixed IP, no matter what network you connect to.
+Because if you were to use the "Bridge Adapter" option, the running system would obtain an IP from your home router.
+But if you were to go to a different network, your VB system would get a different IP, meaning you would have to change your `/etc/hosts` file each time.
 Super annoying.

 ## How to set a fixed IP to Virtual Box

-Open up VirtualBox and go to general Preference window of VB.
-From the new window select the Network tab and add a new card.
-Once added select it and click the little screw driver icon.
+Open VirtualBox and go to general Preference window.
+From there, select the Network tab and add a new card.
+Once added, select it and click the little screw driver icon.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/1.png">
 </div>

-And select the DHCP Server table where you are going to uncheck the Enable Server option.
-On the adapter view, next to the DHCP Server tab.
-You can either change the IP to one that you like better, or remember the default one.
+Now select the DHCP Server table, where you're going to uncheck the Enable Server option on the adapter view, next to the DHCP Server tab.
+You can either change the IP to one that you prefer, or remember the default.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/2.png">
 </div>

-By the way this won’t be the IP of the server once it’s going to be running.
-The IP is the one that you are login to set in the next step.
+By the way, this won’t be the IP of the server when it runs.
+You'll set the IP in the next step.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/3.png">
 </div>

-This is were the general settings for VirtualBox, it is time to edit the Network settings for your virtual machine.
-Once you open the setting page, to the Network tab, select the Adapter 1 and select the NAT option from the drop down menu for the Attached to piton.
-This way the virtual machine will have access to the internet
+These are the general settings for VirtualBox, where you can edit the Network settings for your virtual machine.
+Once you open the settings page, go to the Network tab, select Adapter 1, and then the NAT option from the drop-down menu for the Attached to piton.
+This provides the virtual machine with internet access.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/4.png">
 </div>

-On Adapter 2 tab, choose Host-only Adapter from the drop down menu for the Attached to option, and then in the Name option select the cart that we created in the previous step
+On the Adapter 2 tab, choose Host-only Adapter from the drop down-menu for the Attached to option, and then in the Name option select the cart we created in the previous step.

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/5.png">
 </div>

-Now you can start your server with the window where you can log-in to the machine, where you are login to edit the following file: `sudo nano /etc/network/interfaces`, and where at the end of the file you are going to write the following:
+Now you can start your server with the window where you can log-in to the machine, and log in to edit the following file: `sudo nano /etc/network/interfaces`.
+At the end of the file you'll write the following:

 ```
 # The fixed IP